andersjio/homepage-abjit/content/pages/CV.md

 ### DevOps Engineer (freelance)

 Mar 2022 - Present\
-Shure Nordic
+Shure Nordic (renewed 2 times)

-Brought into the globally distributed internal Devops Team to provide general help and support with CI & CD tasks and specfically improve and scale their internal build (CI) capacity using AWS.
-The team also needed help getting started using EKS and Kubernetes in general, which I also provided.
+Joined the globally distributed internal DevOps team with a focus on providing assistance and support for CI/CD tasks and helping the team getting started in AWS.
+My key responsibilities involved enhancing and scaling the team's internal build (CI) capacity utilizing AWS infrastructure.
+Additionally, I implemented a proof-of-concept for dynamically scaling infrastructure using EKS deployed with AWS CDK.

+In addition to these, I actively contributed to routine DevOps and CI/CD tasks while driving general improvements in these domains.
+Since autumn 2023, I played a vital role in the development of an internal CLI tool utilizing Python and the Typer CLI framework.
+This CLI served as a unifying solution for streamlining CI/CD operations throughout the organization.

 **Tools and technologies:** Jenkins, Python, EKS, NPM, Bitbucket, Confluence & Jira

 **Projects**:
-- Designed and implemented an internal Dockerhub clone
+- Designed and implemented an internal Dockerhub clone (Python)
 - Improved observability across the CI/CD stack using Grafana
 - Enabled Jenkins to utilize EKS (dynamic build farm)
 - Reduced legacy code within the Devops team
+- Deployed services to ECS using AWS CDK (Python)
+-

 &nbsp;